natelgrw/titan_foundation_model/README.md

 10. Slew Rate
 11. Settling Time

-## 📍 Features (Version 0.0.2)
+## 📍 Current Features

-- Automated .yaml config handling (NEW)
+- Compatibility for both single ended and differential operational amplifiers (NEW)
-- 3 demo netlists included for testing and experimentation
+- 6 demo netlists included for testing and experimentation
-- An end-to-end pipeline that runs Cadence simulations and TuRBO optimization on netlists
+- An automated end-to-end pipeline that runs Cadence simulations and TuRBO optimization on demo netlists

-## 📖 How to Use:
+## 📖 How to Use

 **Requirements:**
 - Linux/Unix environment